Beamery announces platform to help HR recruit and retain talent – TechCrunch

 Almost every company has a talent problem.
-It’s hard to find good employees, and once you do, to keep them happy.
+It’s hard to find good employees and, once you do, to keep them happy.
 Today, Beamery announced a fully integrated platform to help solve that problem.

 Company co-founder and CEO Abakar Saidov says that while drawing and retaining talent can provide organizations with a key strategic advantage, there has been a dearth of digital tools to help.
 “What we found was that there is no fundamental kind of operating system or system of record to be able to run that part of the business,” he said.